BicycleWalrus/sysdig-assignment/student-instructions.md

 0. Here, we can learn all sorts of things about our image. **It is a Best Practice** to scan images prior to running them on a container, in any environment.

     > Nothing to do here for now!
 We'll see this page later on.
-Let's move on scanning vulnerabilities at runtime!
+Let's move on to scanning vulnerabilities at runtime!

 ### Part 2: Deploying the Vulnerable Workload

-> Return to the Terminal Window to begin
+> Return to the Terminal Window to begin.

 1. Clone the Repository Containing the Deployment Script.